clynton/Pistold/README.md

 # Pistold
 Platform for Internet Site Testing Over Long Distances
-- A simple automation test project - using Selenium
+- A simple automation test project - using Selenium - built using Maven
-- The sample connects to GitHub and clicks a link
+- The sample connects to GitHub in Chrome/Firefox/IE web Driver(s) and clicks a link
+- has examples of using Data Driven and Behavior Driven Testing frameworks

 # PreReq
 * Requires git, maven, selenium (Jar files and webdriver EXEs), JDK (1.8 or greater)